MileHacker Logo

 • For longer distances, booking train tickets via Trenitalia in advance can yield better rates.

-• Walking short distances within the city center is a great alternative, as it is compact.
+• Walking short distances within the city center is an excellent alternative, as it is compact.

 • The city center welcomes pedestrians.